 It looks like the “infamous” Duke Nukem Forever might not be vaporware, instead rising gracefully from the ashes with a little help from Gearbox Studios.
 President of the company, Randy Pitchford – and Vice President Steve Gibson – were in Brisbane this weekend to show off their new baby (still with no specific release date, but they promise we’ll see it on shelves in 2011), and we got a chance to have a chat with them both about the Duke, the pressure of living up to expectations, the possibilities of multiplayer, and a little bit of their feelings on censorship.

-From what we've seen, it's shaping up to be good indeed - and we'll have some more coverage of the event right here on GamePron later this week!
+From what we’ve seen, it’s shaping up to be good indeed – and we’ll have some more coverage of the event right here on playerattack later this week!